ewjay/fapiwiki/Editors-Draft-00.md

 #### 7.4.8 Transfer

-Performs a transfer of assets from one account to another.
+A **transfer** represents a transfer of assets from one account to another.

 Following is a non-normative example of the transfer request.